CrowdSec

 CrowdSec has been tracking this vulnerability and its exploits since 15th of October 2025.

 CrowdSec network observations suggest that most exploitation of CVE-2025-8868 involves focused reconnaissance to identify viable targets.
 Attackers typically tailor their campaigns based on system exposure and configuration.
 It is unlikely that a given attack is accidental.
-CrowdSec data also reveals a clear uptick in attacks involving CVE-2025-8868 over the past week.
-Activity is above the usual baseline, suggesting growing attention from attackers.
-This may reflect rising awareness, recent exploit releases, or expanded targeting efforts.
+CrowdSec network telemetry also shows that exploitation of CVE-2025-8868 has significantly declined over the past week.
+Attack volumes are well below the long-term average, suggesting attackers are rapidly losing interest.
+The vulnerability appears to be falling out of active use across most threat landscapes.

 Attackers exploit the /api/v0/compliance/profiles/search endpoint by injecting malicious SQL payloads into the filters field of POST requests, often using a well-known token in the x-data-collector-token header to bypass authentication.